 He came home a hero and lost the only woman he’s ever loved…

-Navy Captain John West has no idea how to survive without his beloved Ava, who moved on with her life during John’s six-year deployment and has now married Eric.
-He’d prefer to wallow in his depression and heartbreak, but the whole damned world wants a piece of the SEAL Team leader who helped capture the world’s most-wanted terrorist.
-He needs help handling the relentless requests, and when Ava sends her new sister-in-law to manage the media circus for him, John is prepared to hate her on principle.
-Her brother took his Ava.
-What else does he need to know about her?
+I have no idea how to survive without my beloved Ava.
+She had no choice but to move on with her life during my six-year deployment and has now married Eric.
+I hate him for taking her from me.
+I’d prefer to wallow in my depression and heartbreak, but the whole damned world wants a piece of the SEAL Team leader who helped capture the world’s most-wanted terrorist.
+I need help handling the relentless requests, and when Ava sends her new sister-in-law to manage the media circus for me, I’m prepared to hate her on principle.
+Her brother took my Ava.
+What else do I need to know about her?

 That’s going to be a hot mess.

 The hotly anticipated follow up to Five Years Gone is here!
 Praise for Five Years Gone:

 “I will never be the same after reading this book.” —5 stars from As You Wish Reviews